syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 WordDocument document = new WordDocument();
 //Adds one section and one paragraph to the document document.EnsureMinimal();
-//Adds the new Page field in Word document with field name and its type IWField field = document.LastParagraph.AppendField("Page", FieldType.FieldPage);
+//Adds the new Page field to Word document with field name and its type IWField field = document.LastParagraph.AppendField("Page", FieldType.FieldPage);
 IEntity entity = field;
 //Iterates to sibling items until Field End